Working in extreme conditions

 - Education and training for work in those conditions

-- Assisting workers with any psychological or cognitive demands
+- Assisting workers with psychological or cognitive demands

 - Fitness for work in those conditions

-Determine what external groups may be available to help or if outside help depends on the situation (e.g., an extreme storm may mean that other services such as ambulance and police are not available).
+Determine which external groups may be available to help or if external assistance depends on the situation (e.g., an extreme storm may mean that other services such as ambulance and police are busy in the community).

 Where can I find more information from CCOHS about extreme conditions?